-During the month of April, key stakeholders from conservation groups and local businesses to recreational groups including ramblers and runners, will be invited to share their views on the four areas of action outlined in the report.
+April: Key stakeholders from conservation groups and local businesses to recreational groups including ramblers and runners, were invited to share their views on the four areas of action outlined in the report.

 What does the report mean for the Cairngorms Capercaillie Project?

-The Cairngorms Capercaillie Project is working at scale with visitors, residents and businesses across the Cairngorms National Park to facilitate community-led action to reduce human disturbance to capercaillie.
+The main overlap between the report and the Cairngorms Capercaillie Project is around the issue of human disturbance.
+The project is working at scale with visitors, residents and businesses across the Cairngorms National Park to facilitate community-led action to reduce human disturbance to capercaillie.
 This has never been done before and the report only reinforces the need for this work to continue.

 The insights and learning the project can offer on the benefits and challenges of enabling community-led and therefore sustainable, solutions to reducing disturbance is unequalled anywhere else in Scotland.
-This means that the project will play a central role in helping to shape the plan of action for capercaillie that will be delivered in response to the report.
+This means that the project will play a central role in helping to shape any extended programme of work delivered in response to the report.